 VADER is specifically attuned to handle sentiments expressed in social media content and it was found in prior studies to even outperform individual human reviewers.
 VADER is also able to factor in emojis, punctuations, capitalisations, and repeated words via heuristics, making it ideal for use with Twitter data [11].
 Table 9 provides an illustration of how the score generated by VADER varies according to different emotional cues commonly used in social media content.

-Table 9: Example of VADER score for different emotional cues, extracted from Amy, 2021
+Table 9: Example of VADER score for different emotional cues